 We have moved the Geocoder’s issue tracker into GitHub to help encourage user feedback and adoption.
 More information about Geocoder 3.0, including matchPrevision, xhtml response and street names for highways can be found on GitHub here.

 The DataBC Team wishes to thank the active users of the B.C.
 Physical Address Geocoder that have contributed – directly or indirectly – to Geocoder 3.0.
-Stay tuned for information about the next release of the Geocoder on the DataBC website and on GitHub.
+Check back here and on GitHub for information about the next release of the Geocoder.

 – The DataBC Team